MikeCookDev/100daysofcode/README.md

 Day 61: Practiced some more Boostrap

-Day 62: COmpleted Bootstrap Section
+Day 62: Completed Bootstrap Section
         Setup page to practice bootstrap and jQuery

+Day 63: Not alot of hands on coding the past few days, but i have been spending most of my dedicated study time to reading articles and         tutorials to try and aid in my growth of JavaScript.